inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	One evening he spoke.
 Sitting at her feet, his face raised to her, he allowed his soul to be heard.
 "My darling, anything you wish, anything I am, anything I can ever be...
-That's what I want to offer you -- not the things I'll get for you, but the thing in me that will make me able to get them.
+That's what I want to offer you -- not the things I'll get for you, but the thing in me that will  me able to get them.
 That thing -- a man can't renounce it -- but I want to renounce it -- so that it will be yours -- so that it will be in your service -- only for you."
 	The girl smiled and asked: "Do you think I'm prettier than Maggie